 I find it interesting that 1987 was when Lionheart got released because that was the year when Franklin became the President of the Directors Guild of America.
 It’s strange that it took so long given the pedigree behind the camera.
 The main producer was Talia Shire.
 Besides the brother/sister dynamic that she shares with F.F.C. in nepotistic fashion, she was the wife of the film’s main executive producer i.e. Jack Schwartzman.
 Their company, TaliaFilm II Productions, had produced Sean Connery’s comeback as James Bond – Never Say Never Again (1983).
 That movie was also produced by Producers Sales Organization a.k.a PSO, who were attached to produce Lionheart in late 1984 but they pulled out in early 1985 for a reason that I gave in the first paragraph.
 Who knows how Franklin managed to put the squeeze on the distributor, Orion Pictures, albeit it wasn’t much of a squeeze given that the limited cinema run was held in Canada as a sort of testing ground.

-The above photo was also taken in Portugal. if you assemble the soundtrack in the order of how they are heard in the film then the below list is what you would get.
+The below photo was also taken in Portugal.
+If you assemble the soundtrack in the order of how they are heard in the film then the below list is what you would get.
 The tracks that are presented in bold were removed from the 1994 re-release: The Ceremony, The Castle, Bring Him Back, Failed Knight, The Circus, Robert & Blanche, Children in Bondage, Gates of Paris, Paris Underground, The Road from Paris, The Banner, The Dress, Mathilda, The Plague, Forest Hunt, The Lake, The Wrong Flag, Final Fight, King Richard and The Future (this was absent from the Japanese version despite Japan having a track record for having exclusive tracks).
 The soundtrack lasts for 82 minutes whereas the film is 104 minutes long.
 The music cues are longer than what’s in the film, which indicates trimming of scenes.
 If you try to match the soundtrack to the film’s score, there is at least one cue which is absent from the film altogether.
 This suggests that the scene was removed wholesale.

 The truck was eventually pulled from the mud by a Russian tank retriever, which happened to be passing by on its way to maneuvers.
 What’s fascinating about Lionheart is that the struggle to get the film from production to distribution is akin to the struggle that Richard Donner had in moving Ladyhawke from pitching to filming.
 It took him years whereas F.F.C. began advertising Lionheart in trade print form during the fall of 1984.
-Besides featuring the aforementioned PSO, the advertisment is notable for how Menno Meyjes is credited as the sole writer.
+Besides featuring the involvement of PSO, the advertisment is notable for how Menno Meyjes (may-yes) is credited as the sole writer.
 I find his involvement to be fascinating given that he previously worked with Steven Spielberg, the man who fired the star of Lionheart from Back to the Future.
 Menno adapted The Color Purple for Stephen, who directed it from June to August of 1985.
 When Lionheart began filming in September of 1985, you have to wonder why F.F.C. even bothered.
 Ladyhawke flopped by the beginning of June despite the triple threat of Rutger Hauer, Matthew Broderick and Michelle Pfeiffer.